snudm-starlab/SRP/README.md

 SRP proposed two-staged pruning which is a novel pruning strategy that prunes parameters within two stages.

 #### Code Description
-This repository is based on the [FAIRSEQ](https://github.com/facebookresearch/fairseq).
+This repository is written based on the codes in [FAIRSEQ](https://github.com/facebookresearch/fairseq).
-All source files are from the repository if not mentioned otherwise.
-The overall process
+Here's an overview of our codes.

 ``` Unicode
 SRP